Hunterzhaoliu/infinity2o_web/README.md

 4. add `reducers/actionReducer.js` to `reducers/index.js`
 5. if state changes add `mapStateToProps` in `containers/Containers.js`
 6. if added functions to change state add `mapDispatchToProps` in `containers/Containers.js`

-what do u want to remove?

-what do u want to change?

 ## Deployment checklist